qursaan/cpp-learn-with-game/1-brain-test-game/README.md

 1. User can play more than one time.
 2. User can skip the current playing.
 3. Add Score into the header.
-4. Print Rectange Boarder arround The Game.
+4. Print Rectange border arround The Game.
-5. Everything inside the Game boarder must be centered.
+5. Everything inside the Game border must be centered.

 ## Version 3